 Is it scary?
 Yes.
 And overwhelming.
-And depressing.
-(Sometimes.)
+And depressing. (sometimes.)
 But when I came home from the hospital, the survival instincts kicked in.
-The first thing I did was to go on the internet and learn as much as I could about Type 1 diabetes where I found a parallel universe that I previously had known nothing about.
+The first thing I did was to go on the internet and learn as much as I could about type 1 diabetes where I found a parallel universe that I previously had known nothing about.
 Since then, I have met people online from every continent living and defeating diabetes every day with their actions.

-The fact that Type 1 diabetes is an autoimmune disease and I could have done nothing to avoid it became a turning point in how I thought about it.
+The fact that type 1 diabetes is an autoimmune disease and I could have done nothing to avoid it became a turning point in how I thought about it.

-Two days into taking insulin with no clue of what was to come next, I signed up for a 3-day event cycling from London to Paris in September 2016.
+Two days into taking insulin with no clue of what was to come next, I signed up for a three-day event cycling from London to Paris in September 2016.
 At the time I had lost significant weight, had no muscle definition, was still struggling to walk, had no confidence and most importantly, I did not even own a bike (What was I thinking?! #Madness.)

-But before I could start planning—a decision had to be made about how to approach life with Type 1.
+But before I could start planning—a decision had to be made about how to approach life with type 1.
 Having given it some thought the decision was to be open and not hide anything and fight back with everything I have.

 As soon as I became vocal about it, the support I received was unreal and for which I am thankful every day.
 People took out time for me and went above and beyond to help me get back on track.

-The plan was simple –
+The plan was simple…

-- Take baby steps
+- Take baby steps.

-- Get confortable with managing diabetes
+- Get comfortable with managing diabetes.

-- Use analytics to understand trends and adapt diet where needed
+- Use analytics to understand trends and adapt diet where needed.

-- Buy a bike and everything I would need to get training started
+- Buy a bike and everything I would need to get training started.

-- Evaluate health every weekend and Listen to my body
+- Evaluate health every weekend and listen to my body.

-- Identify signs for blood sugar going low or high
+- Identify signs for blood sugar going low or high.

-- Listen to the people around you (I am surrounded at work by mad cyclists)
+- Listen to the people around you (I am surrounded at work by mad cyclists).

-- Don’t get competitive (very hard for me)
+- Don’t get competitive (very hard for me).

-- Enjoy the journey and trust the plan
+- Enjoy the journey and trust the plan.

-- Rest is as important as training and pushing the body to its limit
+- Rest is as important as training and pushing the body to its limit.

-It look a few months to go from doing 20-30 minutes spin classes at home to riding outdoors for 8-10km to eventually over 6 months being comfortable riding around a 100+km in one outing.
+It look a few months to go from doing 20-30 minutes spin classes at home to riding outdoors for 8-10km to eventually over six months being comfortable riding around a 100+km in one outing.